BrightHome Advisor

 If replacement is recommended, see our electrician-written guide on Best GFCI Outlets for Home Safety to understand which types are appropriate for bathrooms, kitchens, garages, and outdoor locations.

-These can help you identify the cause of nuisance trips and improve safety in damp locations.
+These homeowner-friendly tools can help you confirm whether the GFCI is responding properly, reduce moisture-related problems, and improve safety in damp or outdoor locations.

 GFCI Outlet Tester